prebhdevsingh/kaf-familycamp/content/faqs.md

       the venue for your accommodation and associated costs.
 All our Sevadars are expected to cover the costs of their stay so that the charity is not left at a disadvantage.   "
+  - question: What is your cancellation policy?
+    answer: "All booking are done on a non-refundable basis - you should only book if you are certain you will be attending.
+Further details can be found in our terms and conditions. "
   - question: Do you provide transport to and from the Khalsa Family Retreat venue?
     answer: We do not provide transport to and from the venue.
 Delegates are expected to make their own way there.
 We may be able to support picking